 Take the missed pill as soon as you remember.
 Use condoms for the next 48 hours.
 If you have had unprotected sex during the at-risk period, consider emergency contraception.

-Missing a Drospirenone Progestogen-Only Pill
+Missing a Drospirenone-Only Pill

 Less than 24 hours late